tsunglung/esphome-ld2450/README.md

 RX      |<->| TX

 ## Notice
-The RX, TX need pull-up resister.
+1. The RX, TX need pull-up resister.
+2. Need to upgrade to firmware 1.1.230605 (recommended)
+3. Use hardware serial if use ESP8266.